 When Should You Take Your Christmas Tree Down?

-We hunted down nearly 150 opinions on the matter to crowdsource a definitive answer, and the overwhelming majority of people take their Christmas tree down at some point after New Year’s Day, but still during the first week of January.
+We hunted down nearly 150 opinions on the matter to crowdsource a definitive answer.
+An overwhelming majority of people take their Christmas tree down at some point after New Year’s Day, but still during the first week of January.

 Why Take the Trees Down at that Time?